 In a survey that I carried out in the parish of Skelmersdale, 93% of people said that they were struggling to pay for food for themselves and their family, and that they were aware of people worrying about staying warm this winter.
-In St Andrew's Community Network, which works with 11 food banks and 11 pantries in the north-east of
+In St Andrew's Community

-Liverpool, it has been found that the use of food banks has increased three times since October.
+Network, which works with 11 food banks and 11 pantries in the north-east of

-I have found through opening a Warm Space in autumn that the primary outcome has not been to meet people's physical needs but to provide friendship and community, providing a pathway for people into the church, a key part of why I want to support this amendment.
+Liverpool, it has been found that the use of food banks has increased three times since not been to meet people's physical needs but to provide friendship and community, providing a pathway for people into the church, a key part of why I want to support this amendment.
 I would say church groups are among our nation's biggest providers of emergency food, Warm Spaces and debt and budgeting support, yet it is so important that we do not do it in isolation.
-Through Together Liverpool's Networks of Kindness we have seen the beginnings of working together, and I believe that by developing a coherent strategy in every diocese and across the Church of England as a whole, working together to support the most vulnerable in society; I am hopeful that we can more authentically become a visible Christian presence in every community.
+Through Together Liverpool's Networks of Kindness, we have seen the beginnings of working together, and I believe that by developing a coherent strategy in every diocese and across the Church of England as a whole, working together to support the most vulnerable in society, I am hopeful that we can more authentically become a visible Christian presence in every community.